 I paired my peas with a delicate almond flour crust and creamy herbed goat cheese filling.
 Peas have a natural affinity for tangy goat cheese and Greek yogurt which further showcases their sweet side.
 The tart features a creamy filling laced with fresh herbs, balanced with a layer of blanched peas and a handful of colorful micro greens.
 The herbed goat cheese is soft and unctuous and the peas still slightly firm yet yielding as you bite into this tart bursting with spring flavors.

-This gluten-free pea and herbed goat cheese tart features a creamy goat cheese filling filled with fresh herbs, topped with a layer of peas and a handful of colorful micro greens.
+This gluten-free pea tart features a creamy goat cheese filling with fresh herbs, topped with a layer of peas and a handful of colorful micro greens.

 For the Tart dough:

 - 3 Tablespoons (42g) unsalted butter, chilled and cubed

 For the Tart filling:

 - 6 ounces (168g) fresh goat cheese, at room temperature

 - ¼ cup (56g) Greek yogurt